-- Chatbots can handle 80% of customer questions.
+- Chatbots can handle 80% of customer queries.

 - 69% of customers associate chatbot uses with getting quick answers to simple questions.

 General Chatbot Statistics

 Chatbots are at the forefront of technology in the workplace trends, helping organizations improve efficiency and productivity while providing customers with excellent service by giving them what they want when they want it.
 Of course, talking to robots and getting answers does sound like something apt for our 21st century.

 Let’s see what the figures have to say:

 1. There are 1.4 billion chatbot users worldwide and counting.

 Today, while we’re still far from flying cars, technological advancements have brought us fun and exciting tools to increase our quality of life.
-Chatbots are at the forefront of AI technology, as more turn to chatbots in search of information.
+Chatbots are at the forefront of AI technology, as more people turn to chatbots in search of information.